 On the other hand, French has a formal “you” which is identical to the “you plural”, vous.
 So I would address one person formally with “Would you like water?” in the same way I’d address a group of people with the same question — whether I was being formal or informal!

-And Spanish has a formal “you plural” that’s only used in Spain: vosotros/as.
+And Spanish has an informal “you plural” that’s only used in Spain: vosotros/as.
 Oh yes, it has a gender.
-So if I’m talking to a group of women and want to invite them to join me in the pool, I would say ¿A vosotras les gustaría acompañárme en la piscina?
+So if I’m talking to a group of women and want to invite them to join me in the pool, I would say ¿A vosotras os gustaría acompañárme en la piscina?

 I give this ludicrous example because it’s so rare to address just a group of women.
 In fact, I’ve never done it.
 Just one man in the room means it changes to masculine form, vosotros (a topic that vexes people).